Traffic pumping: Voice over IP

-In 2006, various startup companies began to offer voice over IP or Internet fax services which purported to be "free"; these operated from Iowa or used Iowa local numbers.
+In 2006, various startup companies began to offer voice over IP or Internet fax services which purported to be "free"; the companies operated from Iowa or used Iowa local numbers.
 One such service, callchinaforfree.com invited users to call a number in Iowa's area code 641 to reach a voice-over-Internet gateway from which calls could be made to China (country code +86) at no additional cost.
 Another, talkdigits.com, operated under multiple names (FreeDigits, TalkDigits, OfficeDigits, FaxDigits, ClickDigits, and SIPnumber) to offer a "free US phone number" to receive "free inbound calls" and voicemail or "free fax service" with "unlimited incoming faxes" which would then be delivered outside the region via broadband Internet.

-By 2007, the calls to China for the price of a call to rural Iowa were no more as AT&T disputed millions of dollars in calls.
+By 2007, calls ceased being placed to China for the price of a call to rural Iowa as AT&T disputed millions of dollars' worth of calls.
 By 2008, the offer of a free Iowa number for inbound Internet voice and fax calls had also been withdrawn.
-As of 2014, IPKall offered "free" Washington (state) numbers to voice over IP subscribers anywhere on the Internet, but chose to discontinue services after May 1, 2016.

 Consequences

 End-users of traffic-pumped phone services often do not pay directly for the high fees collected by rural local carriers and service providers.
-Many wireless and land line customers now have unlimited long-distance plans, and thus the entire inflated cost of using these services is borne by their long-distance carrier.
-Providers of traffic-pumped conference calling services assert that these long-distance carriers still profit when their customers use traffic-pumped services.
+Many wireless and land line customers now have unlimited long-distance plans, and thus the entire cost of using these services is borne by their long-distance carrier.
+Providers of traffic-pumped conference calling services assert that these long-distance carriers still profit when their customers use the services.

 In 2007, AT&T estimated that it would spend an additional $250 million to connect such calls, and has warned that it may have to raise its customers' calling plan prices unless regulators address the issue of traffic pumping.
 However, providers of traffic-pumped conference calls claim that AT&T has refused to provide evidence of these costs, and that it is a ploy by AT&T to leverage its market power to put competing conference calling providers out of business.

 AT&T and other long-distance carriers have in some cases attempted to avoid these costs by blocking their customers from calling the phone numbers of traffic-pumping services.
-However, the FCC has forbidden common carriers from this kind of selective blocking, and so the long-distance carriers are essentially obligated to complete these calls.
+However the FCC has forbidden common carriers from using this kind of selective blocking, and so the long-distance carriers are essentially obligated to complete these calls.

-Based upon an independent study of 50% of long-distance calls originating on wireless networks in the U.S., calls terminating to carriers meeting a traffic pumping profile were estimated to cost $95 million annually, representing 11% of all long-distance costs in the study.
+Based upon an independent study of 50% of long-distance calls originating on wireless networks in the US, calls terminating to local carriers meeting a traffic pumping profile were estimated to cost $95 million annually, representing 11% of all long-distance costs in the study.
 Extending to all wireless service providers, the cost is estimated to be more than $190 million annually.